kaylakyle/smart-contract-web-3.0/client/README.md

-This template provides a minimal setup to get React working in
+This template provides a minimal setup to get

 Currently, two official plugins are available: